ObjectIsAdvantag/macros-env/README.md

 - **Create or update an ENV variable** by sending a message on the LAN or from the cloud

-   > Note: the commands below won't work if the communications via Message/Send/Text commands are encrypted
+   > Note: the commands below won't work if the communications via Message/Send/Text commands are encrypted (see below)

    ```shell
    # on the LAN: place your credentials